webfansplz/vuejs-challenges/questions/13-dom-portal/README.md

 `Vue.js` provides a built-in component that renders its slot content to another part of the `DOM`.

-Do you know what's it, Let's try it 👇:
+Do you know the built-in component?.
+Lets try it 👇:

 ```vue
 <script setup>